Skip to main content

 The court in that case found that the EEOC had not provided a reasoned explanation for why such a significant incentive did not render a program involuntary.
 This decision led to the vacating of the incentive rules and created a period of regulatory uncertainty, forcing a re-examination of the foundational principles at stake.

-The core issue is whether a wellness program that includes disability-related inquiries or medical examinations can be considered a “health program” exempt from the ADA’s general prohibitions, or if it functions as a tool for and cost-shifting, thereby undermining the ADA’s protective purpose.
+The core issue is whether a wellness program that includes disability-related inquiries or medical examinations can be considered a “health program” exempt from the ADA’s general prohibitions, or if it functions as a tool for risk assessment and cost-shifting, thereby undermining the ADA’s protective purpose.

 The Bona Fide Benefit Plan Safe Harbor